 Trout helps lift Angels to 9-6 win over Royals

-Trout scored three runs and drove in two, Justin Upton and Albert Pujols also had two RBIs, and Jefry Marte hit a solo home run to help the Angels improve to 4-0 against the Royals this season.
-Los Angeles has scored at least five runs in each of those wins.
+Trout scored three runs and drove in two, Justin Upton and Albert Pujols also had two RBIs, and Jefry Marte went 4 for 4 with a solo home run to help the Angels improve to 4-0 against the Royals this season.
+Los Angeles has scored at least five runs in each of the wins.

 Cam Bedrosian (2-1) pitched a perfect eighth to get the win.
 Blake Parker got the last three outs, striking out Jorge Soler with a runner on first for his fourth save and the Angels’ third win in four games.

 “That’s a team,” said Angels starter Nick Tropeano, who gave up five runs in 4 2/3 innings.
 “We’re going to pick each other up, and the offense did it huge.
 Bullpen picked me up huge, and we got the win, so that’s good.”

 After Soler’s two-run double pushed the Royals’ lead to 5-2 in the fifth, Upton homered for the second straight game to pull the Angels within two in the bottom of the inning.

 Marte added his third homer to start a three-run sixth.
 Trout drove in Shohei Ohtani, who hit a pinch-hit single, to tie the score 5-5.
 Pujols gave the Angels a 6-5 lead on a single that scored Trout for his 1,949th career RBI.

 However, Salvador Perez tied it with a solo home run to left-center in the seventh.

 Mike Moustakas, Alcides Escobar and Jon Jay each had an RBI for the Royals.